Chief Executive Officer

 Vice President, Finance

-Chris Bertel’s railroad experience dates back to an earlier age as his opportunities working for a family business took him through the many facets of the business.
-These different operational areas of the business helped to guide Chris’ understanding of the rail industry and the collaborative efforts involved in operating a railroad.
-As Vice President of Finance, Chris’ role ensures financial planning and forecasting, examine both short term and long term liquidity needs, analyzing potential target acquisitions or new business ventures, collaborating with Marketing and Sales and Business Development on pricing strategies for new business, assisting in capital planning and development, compliance reporting for Senior Lenders and reviewing capital markets and economic trends.
-Chris’ experience in the rail business has helped him worked collaboratively with the managers to identify and communicate business trends, develop/measure key metrics and other analytics to monitor the business, and track progress against short-term and long-term objectives of the company.
-Chris holds a bachelor’s degree in Finance from Stephen F. Austin State University and an MBA from the University of North Texas.
+As vice president of finance, Chris Bertel’s role includes financial planning and forecasting, examining short term and long term liquidity needs, analyzing potential target acquisitions or new business ventures, collaborating with other departments on pricing strategies for new business, assisting in capital planning and development, compliance reporting for Senior Lenders and reviewing capital markets and economic trends.
+He holds a bachelor’s degree in finance from Stephen F. Austin State University and an MBA from the University of North Texas.

 Brent M. Burns